meringue7/Writeups/CTF/ECW2025/Web/web.md

 ![](img/S3-2.png)

 Further exploration of the admin panel reveals a `/admin/notes.txt` file.
-This file contains an interesting snippet: the source code for `user.php`:"
+This file contains an interesting snippet: the source code for `user.php`:

 ```php
 <?php